itom-project/plugins/niDAQmx/docs/niDAQmx.rst

 Changelog
 =========

-* itom setup 3.1.0: This plugin has been compiled using the NI-DAQmx 17.6.0
+* itom setup 3.1.0: This plugin has been compiled using the niDAQmx 17.6.0